Shoulder Instability Specialist

 David Lintner, MD

 As your body’s most moveable joint, the shoulder is especially vulnerable to dislocations and instability.
-Orthopedic sports medicine specialist David Lintner, MD, treats shoulder instability in adults and teens of all activity levels at his two locations in Houston and Kingwood, Texas.
+Orthopedic sports medicine specialist David Lintner, MD, treats shoulder instability in adults and teens of all activity levels at his location in Houston, Texas.
 Call the nearest office or book an appointment online today to find relief from chronic shoulder instability.

 Shoulder Instability Q&A